Driftt/babel-bot/README.md

 You can find your Drift OAuth Access token by following the quick start <a href="https://devdocs.drift.com/docs/quick-start">here</a>

+Once you create the Drift app, you should set the `new_message` and `button_action` webhooks and point to your deployed Heroku (or other service) instance of the babel-bot server with endpoint `/api`.

 ## Deploying to Heroku

 ### CLI install